Armored Core: Last Raven: Gameplay

-Story
+Plot

-In the wake of the now defunct Navis's failed attempt to control recovered ancient weapons technology at the end of Armored Core: Nexus, the world has been left in tatters.
+In the wake of the now-defunct Navis's failed attempt to control recovered ancient weapons technology at the end of Armored Core: Nexus, the world has been left in tatters.
 Looking to consolidate power, the remaining corporations have merged into one super-corporation known as "The Alliance".
 Fed up with corporate rule and oppression, and seeing a newfound threat in The Alliance, a Raven known as Jack-O forms an organization of Ravens known as "Vertex" from the ashes of the fallen Raven's Ark.
 After rallying a sizable force of fellow Ravens to his cause, Jack-O declares that he will launch an all-out war on the Alliance in 24 hours.
 Leading the opposing force, a Raven named Evangel has rallied just as many Ravens to the Alliance and is preparing to fight Jack-O head on.
 Making matters all the more complicated, many Ravens have turned into independent warlords, setting out on their own after the collapse of Raven's Ark.

 The player, one of a surviving Raven, begins the game by choosing to take a mission for either Vertex or The Alliance.
 After completing the mission they are introduced to Evangel, Zinaida, and Jack-O; The major characters of the struggle.

 Throughout the story missions, the Raven learns the existence of "Dominant", an extremely gifted pilot who can turn the tide of war.
 This was a title sought by Evangel, who are driven to become the strongest by any means necessary.
 In middle game, Evangel betrays The Alliance to infiltrate Vertex from within.
 Meanwhile, Jack-O puts Zinaida and the Raven through several missions which often pit them against other Ravens.
 It is revealed that Jack-O was so desperate to find the Dominant that he would go so far as to betray or execute fellow members of Vertex if he felt they didn't measure up.

 The struggle reaches its climax at an energy plant, where the Raven learns of a destructive weapon called Pulverizers.
 Following several attacks by seemingly rogue Pulverizers, it is revealed that an AI called Internecine is controlling them and was responsible for the weapons attack at the end of Armored Core: Nexus.
-Jack-O reveals to the Raven that the true purpose of this war to find the Dominant that are strong enough to stop Internecine and Pulverizers.
-Based on player choices, several endings are available.
-In the primary ending, the Pulverizers are unleashed and kill all the Ravens except for the player, who breaches the Internecine and shuts it down.
-The other endings involve the dominance of a particular faction or the death of a character.
-In total, there are six endings.
+Jack-O reveals to the Raven that the true purpose of this war to find the Dominant that are strong enough to stop the Internecine and the Pulverizers.

 Release

-Armored Core: Last Raven was initially released in Japan for the Sony PlayStation 2 on August 4, 2005.
+Armored Core: Last Raven was initially released in Japan for the PlayStation 2 on August 4, 2005.
 FromSoftware partnered with Agetec and released a North American version on June 13, 2006.
 A European version was released in partnership with 505 Games on October 6, 2006.